yashkumar0042/python/git/day1.md

 - History tracking: Keeps a record of changes made to the codebase.
 - Branching and merging: Facilitates parallel development and code integration.

-# 2. About Version Control
+# II.
+About Version Control

 ## Types of Version Control Systems
 - Centralized VCS: Single repository, requires constant network connection.